HarperDB/harperdb_custom_functions_demo/dogs/README.md

 # HarperDB Custom Functions Demo Project

-This repo comprises a set of Fastify routes, helpers, and static content to be loaded by HarperDB's Custom Functions Fastify Server.
+This directory comprises a set of Fastify routes, helpers, and static content to be loaded by HarperDB's Custom Functions Fastify Server.

 To deploy the routes in this demo project, simply copy this `dogs` folder into your `custom_functions` folder.
 By default, this folder is located in your HarperDB user folder `(~/hdb)`.